metabrainz/picard-docs/getting_started/download.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Picard is available as a Snap from the Snap Store.
-This version should work on all modern Linux distributions, as long as Snap is installed.
+This version should work on all modern Linux distributions, as long as Snap is installed (see `Installing Snap <https://snapcraft.io/docs/installing-snapd>`_).

 If your Linux distributions supports it you can install Picard from your distribution's software center, e.g. Ubuntu Software or KDE Discover.
 You can also install Picard from the command line: